DevParapalli/DevParapalli/README.md

 # Hello There 👋

 Hello, I am Devansh Parapalli, a student learning the ropes.
 I love hacking together and bodging stuff.
 I tend to be a guy who, when left alone with a problem and given enough time, will find a solution.
 Besides this, I enjoy reading books and trying to cook food.
-Studying Year-12, CBSE.
+Studying CSE at GCOEN.

 <br />